The complexity of downward closures of indexed languages: Conclusion

 \section{Conclusion}

 We have established (asymptotically) tight bounds on the size of an automaton for the "downward closure" of an indexed language.
-We rely on an algebraic abstraction of stack contents to translate indexed grammars into context-free ones while preserving the "downward closure".
+We rely on an algebraic abstraction of stack contents to translate indexed grammars into context-free ones while preserving the "downward closure". \newoutputstream{pages} \openoutputfile{main.pages.ctr}{pages} \addtostream{pages}{\getpagerefnumber{beforebibliography}} \closeoutputstream{pages} \onlyFull{

-\onlyFull{ \myparagraph{Acknowledgments} \raisebox{-9pt}[0pt][0pt]{ } Funded by the European Union (\grantsponsor{501100000781}{ERC}{http://dx.doi.org/10.13039/501100000781}, FINABIS, \grantnum{501100000781}{101077902}).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them. }